duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 duality, classes in opposite corners of it are similar to each other in quite a few ways.
-In particular, the orange diagonal classes, `Alternative` and `Divisible`, have monoidal operations of `f a -> f a -> f a` signature that arise out of their monoidal functor structure.
+In particular, the orange diagonal classes, `Alternative` and `Divisible`, have monoidal operations of `f a -> f a -> f a` signature that emerge from their monoidal functor structure.

-After noting that `Divisible`, from this perspective, appears to have more to do with `Alternative` than with `Applicative`, it is hard not to wonder about what exactly the relationship between `Divisible` and `Decidable` is supposed to be [^issue-64].
+That `Divisible`, from this perspective, appears to have more to do with `Alternative` than with `Applicative` leaves us a question to ponder: what does that mean for the relationship between `Divisible` and `Decidable`? [^issue-64]

 [^issue-64]: See also [*contravariant* issue #64](
   https://github.com/ekmett/contravariant/issues/64), which suggests no